Ontario prepares to reopen after punishing third COVID-19 wave

-The reopening will be confirmed closer to the date, Premier Doug Ford said at a briefing in Toronto.
-The province will reopen outdoor amenities - including playgrounds, basketball courts and golf courses - as of Saturday.
+The reopening will be confirmed closer to the date, Premier Doug Ford said.
+The province will reopen outdoor amenities - including playgrounds, basketball courts and golf courses - on Saturday.

-COVID-19 cases have been falling steadily in Ontario, and new modeling from the government released earlier on Thursday showed that if restrictions were maintained until mid-June, cases would likely remain under control.
+COVID-19 cases are falling steadily in Ontario, and new government modeling showed that if restrictions were maintained until mid-June, cases would likely remain under control.

 “We’re now in a position to look at a slow and measured reopening of the province,” Ford said.
 “This is being done slowly and with extreme caution.”

-Step one of a three-step reopening will also include outdoor dining with up to four people per table, a government release said.
+Step one of a three-step reopening will also include outdoor dining with up to four people per table.

 Entering step one will require 60% of eligible Ontario adults to have received at least one vaccine dose.
-Each step will last for at least 21 days, the release said.
+The province’s current vaccination rate is 57.6%.
+Each step will last for at least 21 days, a government news release said.

 The plan is largely in step with what public health officials recommended when explaining the new case modeling.

-Ford’s government took heavy criticism from all sides for reopening too soon in March, which resulted in the punishing third wave and overwhelmed the province’s healthcare systems.
+Ford’s government took heavy criticism for reopening too soon in March, which resulted in the punishing third wave.

-“The direction of the pandemic has turned and if we’re careful and cautious, we can maintain this momentum,” Dr. Steini Brown, co-chair of Ontario’s COVID-19 science advisory table, said at a briefing before Ford’s announcement.
+“The direction of the pandemic has turned and if we’re careful and cautious, we can maintain this momentum,” Dr. Steini Brown, co-chair of Ontario’s COVID-19 Science Advisory Table, said.

+British Columbia Premier John Horgan said he would announce reopening plans on Tuesday for the Pacific Coast province.

+At the other end of the spectrum, Manitoba officials said the western Canadian province would ban outdoor gatherings among people from different households, after registering a record-high 603 daily cases.

+Manitoba has Canada’s highest rate of infections in the past seven days, overloading its intensive care units and forcing it to send several patients to northern Ontario.

-Reporting by Moira Warburton in Toronto; Editing by Leslie Adler and Jonathan Oatis
+Reporting by Moira Warburton in Toronto; Additional reporting by Rod Nickel in Winnipe; Editing by Jonathan Oatis and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.